AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 > "Carbon-based replicants" was the official term scientists of the Old Age gave them.
 Artificial humans grown in space-based exo-wombs, Carbons are genetically engineered for a purpose.
 Engineers, doctors, laborers, and eventually-soldiers, most corporations that held investments in Carbon growers put them to use as grunts in their labor force.

 >

-> Life as Carbon is harsh.
-No childhood but dreams of raw information.
+> Life as a Carbon is harsh.
->
 >

 > Fresh bodies emerged from warm chambers, thoughts engraved with muscle memory without any experience you remember.
 You have no childhood but infodump dreams.
 No family except your comrades-those you will work, live, and die with.
 Yet, you were made to withstand

 You were made for this.